-1. What is the purpose of the study?
+1 ■ What is the purpose of the study?

 This study (implementation) is additional to the main study of the ROWTATE programme that you are receiving.
 The aim of this study is to find out how well the ROWTATE programme is working and its impact on helping patients return to work or study.
-We would like to invite you to two interviews to find out your views and experiences of delivering the ROWTATE programme, focusing on the acceptability of the intervention and the wider context for the programme.
+We would like to invite you to two interviews to find out your views and experiences of receiving the ROWTATE programme.
+One interview will focus on the acceptability of the intervention, the other interview will be about the wider context for the programme.

-The interviews will take place after you have gained some experience in supporting patients in ROWTATE.
-We intend to interview therapists (occupational therapists and clinical psychologists) from the major trauma centres taking part in the study.
+The interviews will take place during or after you have completed the ROWTATE programme.
+We intend to interview patients from major trauma centres in England.